nanoframework/nanoframework.github.io/content/architecture/wire-protocol.md

   - Size of the payload.
 - Payload for carrying data.
 Optional and its size is variable.

-You can check the details on [WireProtocol.h](..\src\CLR\WireProtocol\WireProtocol.h)
+You can check the details on `WireProtocol.h](@ src\CLR\WireProtocol\WireProtocol.h)

 ## Data channels

 Currently **nanoFramework** Wire Protocol supports only serial channels.
 The plan is to add support for USB (using CDC class device) and TCP.
 To ease the port to new HAL/platforms the code is architecture so that only minimal changes are required to add support for new implementations.

 ## Receiving and transmitting data